benhoyt/merovius.github.io/_posts/2013-10-11-how-to-cgolf.markdown

 does.
 To make this easier, I added ankers to every paragraph, named by the commit of the change it explains.
-So if you want to know, how a specific change works, you can add `#commitid` to the url of this post, with `commitid` being the full id of the commit that change.
+So if you want to know, how a specific change works, you can add `#commitid` to the url of this post, with `commitid` being the full id of that change.
 If you want to read the more interesting stuff, [from about here](#4272ca2a181e8f50c1645b793c7a1338f9ff1502) it starts to get non-obvious I think.